 In the second stanza the speaker, still worried over his present inability to write, considers the fact that maybe he only has “old themes” to fall back on.
-He is going to be “enumerat[ing],” or cataloguing everything he has written about in an effort to see where he should go next.
+He is going to be “enumerat[ing],” or cataloging everything he has written about in an effort to see where he should go next.

 The first theme of the past the speaker introduces to the reader is that of the “sea-rider Oisin.”
 This figure comes from Irish folk legend, a subject which was of great importance to Yeats.
 The character of “Oisin” actually appears within Yeats’ own work in the piece, ‘The Wanderings of Oisin.’
 He is regarded in Irish mythology as a warrior and the greatest poet of Ireland.
 Oisin is spoken of by the poet as having lived a life filled with “allegorical dreams” around “enchanted islands.”
-These are themes which appear within Yeats’ other works as well.
+These are themes that appear within Yeats’ other works as well.

 Yeats’ speaker, who is becoming more and more likely to be the poet himself, describes this work, and others he has written as containing “Themes of the embittered heart.”
-These are emotions which might have “adorn[ed] old songs or courtly shows.”
+These are emotions that might have “adorn[ed] old songs or courtly shows.”
 He has pulled inspiration from traditional poetic works to inspire his own.

-In the concluding couplet of this section he speaks of his own desire for his “fairy bride.”
+In the concluding couplet of this section, he speaks of his own desire for his “fairy bride.”
 It seems as if, contrary to what the speaker said before, his own emotions have been getting into his poems all along.
 He has a longing for a relationship like that which Oisin was involved in.